 popular Oxford Reading Tree scheme as well as Usborne, Bug Club and World

 Readers for a broader approach.

 For those with English as a Second Language (ESL) we provide extra tuition to

 help them catch up and progress smoothly in all aspects of their learning.

-Year 3-6 form the Key Stage 2 classes or upper Primary.
+Year 3-6 form the Key Stage 2 section, or upper Primary.

-In both KS1 and KS2 Kiswahili is widely used and taught both through
+French is introduced as an option and Kiswahili is still widely used and taught

 At Kivukoni we are very aware that children all learn at a different pace and

 respond to different teaching styles.
 We do our best to respond to the unique